3Duke/Processing/seurat/README.txt

 To save the current frame, press the down arrow key.

-You may enter a string which to identify saved files, e.g., if you enter "henry", the names of the files saved will have the form henry-000123.png, i.e., name-linenumber.png.
-To enter the string, press tab, look at the upper left-hand corner of the screen, where you will see a blinking white cursor.
-Enter the string, then press tab again.
-The animation is suspendended during this process.
+Press the TAB key to enter text.
+  - press CONTROL to set the word displayed to the entered text.
+  - press COMMMAND to set the filename to the entered text

+Press the OPTION key to pause/run the program.